Classical Simulations of Low Magic Quantum Dynamics: Algorithms

 and $\rho_{A}$ is the reduced density matrix of some region $A.$

 Our method to compute the entanglement relies on converting the LRSD representation of $\rho$ in the compact binary form into a $2^{|A|} \times 2^{|A|}$ matrix in the full Hilbert space.
 This restricts the size of $|A|$ for which we can compute the entanglement.
-However, non-trivial quantities such as the entanglement correlation function between two qubits and the ancilla entanglement entropies can be computed.
+However, non-trivial quantities such as correlation functions between two qubits and the ancilla entanglement entropies can be computed.

+As a concrete example, we demonstrate how to compute correlation functions between an arbitrary pair of qubits using the LRSD representation.
+Given any two qubits $A$ and $B$, we trace out all remaining qubits $k \notin \{A,B\}$ (using Algorithm~4) to obtain the reduced density matrix $\rho_{A \cup B} = \mathrm{Tr}_{k}(\rho)$, which is a $4 \times 4$ matrix.
+From this reduced density matrix, one can evaluate any two-qubit observable, including standard two-point correlators $\langle O_A O_B \rangle$.
+A particularly useful measure is the mutual information,

+which captures the total correlation---both quantum and classical---between any two arbitrary sites in the system.
+Here, $S_{n}$ denotes the R\'enyi entropy defined in Eq.~\ref{eq:entanglement_arb_n}.
+The mutual information provides an upper bound on all connected two-point correlation functions via $\langle O_A O_B \rangle - \langle O_A \rangle \langle O_B \rangle \leq \sqrt{2 I_1(A \cup B)}$, and thus serves as a comprehensive diagnostic of two-site correlations accessible within our framework.